gvwilson/thirdbit/src/fiction/eimin/index.md

 "I'm sorry," I said,
 "But it's been a long day, and *umma* will be wondering where I am."

-"Of course, of course."
+"Of course, of course.
+I'm sure everyone will be pleased that you took care of it."
 He ducked his head.
-"I'm sure everyone will be pleased that you took care of it."
-He laughed.
 "It's not like I could have."

 "Thanks."
 I raised a hand and hurried away.
 Behind me,
 he started playing again,
-a slow love song that the girls always asked for.
+a sweet, slow song that the girls always asked for.

 My mother was waiting for me at the door with a soft smile on her face.
 "We got them," I said unnecessarily.